 If you’re hosting for the holidays, the kitchen will most likely be the center of the action, so make sure the area is clean and organized before your guests arrive.
 Transfer the coffee station to the living room so that the kitchen doesn’t get crowded at peak cooking and serving times.
 For even more ease and convenience, consider investing in a pod coffee machine; with the help of these one-step appliances, your guests can enjoy a fresh cup of coffee with the touch of a button.
 Make your coffee station 100% self-serve when you keep the supplies out in the open and easily accessible.

-When your guests are happy and comfortable, it makes your job as host easier than ever.
+Applying this guide to your home will make you an excellent host and give your company a delightful visit.
+When your guests are happy and comfortable, it makes your job as a host easier than ever.